wesovilabs/orion/docs/_spec/actions/set.md

 **value** ( any \| required ) : Expression to be evaluated.

-*Example 1: Basic use of argument setion*
+*Example 1: Basic use of argument section*

 ```hcl
 set firstname{